soehlert/ts-cf-dns/README.md

 ## Configuration

-Set the following variables in the script:
+Set the following variables in a file called .env at the root of this directory:

 `TAILSCALE_API_KEY:` Your Tailscale API key. - Required